MicroEJ Classpath

 java.util.Vector

-Raw resources are binary files that need to be embedded by the
+Resources are binary files that need to be embedded by the application.

-application so that they may be dynamically retrieved with a call to
+Raw resources are resources that can be dynamically retrieved with a call to

 separated name of a file in MicroEJ Classpath to be embedded as a